-Is any string of up to 512 characters.
+Is any string of up to 512 characters, in a single-byte character set.
+If you are working in a Unicode environment, this length will be affected by the number of bytes used to represent each character, as described in the chapter named Unicode Support in the Server Administration manual.
 You can split the text across as many as five separate title lines by separating the lines with a comma (,).
 Include blanks at the end of a column title by including a slash (/) in the final blank position.
 You must enclose the string within single quotation marks if it includes commas or leading blanks.